 The Company is not aware of any significant agreements to which it is a party, apart from the management agreement, that take effect, alter or terminate upon a change of control of the Company following a takeover.
-Other than the management agreement with the Manager, the Company is not aware of any contractual or other agreements which are essential to its business which might reasonably be expected to have to been disclosed in the Directors' Report.
+Other than the management agreement with the Manager, further details of which are set out on page 32, the Company is not aware of any contractual or other agreements which are essential to its business which might reasonably be expected to have to been disclosed in the Directors' Report.